obrie/retrokit/README.md

 ## Why does this exist?

+In 2021, I set out to build a retro gaming system for my brother's 40th birthday.
+I wanted to build the best experience I could to transport us back to our childhood.
+As I started to create the system, I quickly realized how complicated it could get.
-When I started creating my own RetroPie system, I wanted to build it in such a way that I could re-create the exact same setup steps each time.
-As it turns out, there's a lot involved in building out the perfect Raspberry Pi 4 system.
+To help iterate on the setup more quickly, I wanted to build the system in such a way that I could re-create the exact same setup steps each time.

 retrokit represents the work I did to build a configuration management system for all of my personal builds.